captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Results Input - One Height*
 ![Oneheightresults](/uploads/field-event-post-vertical/oneheightresults.png "Oneheightresults")

 It is possible to add multiple heights before inputting any results.
 However, if you do this, you must enter a result for all competitors in all heights before hitting *Save* otherwise the data will be lost.
 This is only for available jumps - for example, if an athlete has retired or failed three times at the same height, then you do not need to enter anything in subsequent heights.
+If you have only recorded a "pass" for an athlete then results will remain blank for that person - only once the a "retire", "over" or "fail" has been recorded will results show up for them.
 See the example below:

 *Multiple Heights Input*
 ![Multipleheights](/uploads/field-event-post-vertical/multipleheights.png "Multipleheights")